scalar-labs/docs-scalardb/docs/latest/scalardb-sql/grammar.md

 ### BEGIN

-`BEGIN` command begins a transaction.
+The `BEGIN` command begins a transaction.

 This command returns the following column: